1999 Galtür avalanche: Emergency response

+An international group of over 50 helicopters from Austria, France, Switzerland, Germany, and the USA evacuated over 7000 people.

 In 935 hours of flight, 18,406 people and 271 tons of supplies were transported.
 In order to avoid causing additional avalanches, the crews flew below the tree line.
 The helicopters flew on the right side of the valley to separate traffic.
 The Austrian helicopters transported the evacuated to the army barracks at Landeck, while the other air crews flew the evacuees to a section of the Inn valley highway.

 Aftermath

 The families of the victims demanded to know why the avalanche penetrated the supposedly safe zone and devastated Galtür.
 However, hazard zoning is dependent on the historical record, and there was no evidence of avalanches traveling so far on this track in the past.
 Since this disaster there have been renewed efforts to improve avalanche knowledge and forecasting so that hazard zones can be accurately predicted.
 This is particularly important if land use or climate changes render past information less useful.
 The response has included the extension of the hazard zones, with steel fences constructed on all mountainsides above the village to break up the areas where unstable snow packs can form, creating smaller shelves overall that reduce the size and scale of any future avalanches.
 A 300 m avalanche dam directly protects the village.
 There has been rezoning, so the former Green zone is now a higher risk zone.